 Conclusion: CB Insights is the best startup database for sophisticated institutional clients focused on deep market and competitor analysis.

-The Best Startup Database For In-Depth Venture and M&A Company Research : Pitchbook
+The Best Startup Database For Tracking Private Equity, M&A and Venture Capital: Pitchbook

 Cost: Approximately $1500/mo., billed annually.